 - Good hygiene: Practice good hygiene, especially when visiting a loved one in a retirement facility or nursing home.
 Use hand sanitizer both when you enter the facility and when you leave.
 Even the most pristine nursing home can be a petri dish and you don't want to get sick either.
 Most hospitals, retirement facilities, and nursing homes have hand sanitizer stations by the entrance.

 - Healthy meals: A good diet is important for the immune system.
 Seniors may need a different balance of nutrients than younger adults because their digestive system has become less efficient.

 - Symptoms: Watch for the symptoms of pneumonia and call a doctor if you have any concerns at all; the sooner pneumonia is treated, the higher the chances of a full recovery.
 If caught early enough you may be able to avoid hospitalization.

 If your loved one does get pneumonia, it's important to help them through their recovery.
 They may need more help than usual with household chores, keeping track of medication, and preparing meals.
 Because appetite loss is a common symptom of pneumonia, you may need to help them with food that improves their appetite.

 For many families, this could mean hiring a professional in-home caregiver to handle tasks they don't have time for, especially if it is not feasible to take time from work or school.
-If your loved one needs extra help, contact Caring Senior Services to find out how one of our professional caregivers can help us and ask about our pneumonia-specific care program.
+If your loved one needs extra help, contact a team near you to find out how one of our professional caregivers can help us and ask about our pneumonia-specific care program.